syncfusion-content/ej2-common-docs/ej2-javascript/common/security.md

 ### HTML Sanitizer

 An HTML sanitizer is a tool or program that helps remove potentially malicious or harmful code from HTML documents.
 This type of sanitizer is commonly used in web applications to prevent cross-site scripting (XSS) attacks, which can inject malicious code into a website and compromise user data.
 HTML sanitizers typically work by analyzing HTML code and removing any potentially dangerous or unwanted elements, such as script tags, inline styles, or event handlers.
-Other aspects of the HTML may also be modified or cleaned up, such as removing extra whitespace or fixing malformed code
+Other aspects of the HTML may also be modified or cleaned up, such as removing extra whitespace or fixing malformed code.

 To avoid the risk of code injection, Syncfusion has provided the [enableHtmlSanitizer](https://ej2.syncfusion.com/javascript/documentation/api/button#enablehtmlsanitizer) API into its UI controls.
 This ensures that HTML strings submitted by users are sanitized, enhancing security measures against potential threats.